xuechinahb/react-native-flowable-gridview/README.md

 # react-native-flowable-gridview
 A flowable view container, based on View component.
 Auto layout with different screen sizes.

-It does't reuse cell views. if your data is large, it will be poor efficiency.
+It does't reuse cell views. if your data is large, it will be poor efficiency.
 Using FlatList or List component instead.

 # Example